-This plan examines potential risks and issues that could cause disruption to the exam process.
+This plan examines potential risks and issues that could cause disruption to the exams process at Saint Benedict CVA.
+By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.

-By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process at Saint Benedict Catholic Voluntary Academy .
+Alongside internal processes, this plan is informed by the Ofqual (and Northern Ireland Council for the Curriculum, Examinations and Assessment) Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication What schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint Contingency Plan for the Examination System in England, Wales and Northern Ireland.

-Alongside internal processes this plan is informed by the Ofqual Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication, What schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint Contingency Plan for the Examination System in England, Wales and Northern Ireland.
+This plan also confirms SAINT Benedict CVA's compliance with JCQ's General Regulations for Approved Centres (section 5.3) that the centre has in place:

-This plan details how Saint Benedict Catholic Voluntary Academy complies with the JCQ's General Regulations for Approved Centres (section 5.3, Centre management) by having in place a written examination contingency plan which covers all aspects of examination administration.
+a written examination contingency plan which covers all aspects of examination administration.
 This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
-The potential impact of a cyber-attack should also be considered.
+The potential impact of a cyber-attack is also considered.